Shaf8808/quizmaster/README.md

 ### User Stories
 * As a user, I want to be able to enter my username to participate in the quiz.
-* As a user, I want the option to pick from different categories of quizzes
 * As a user, I want to see my score progress
 * As a user, I want to be able to exit out
 * As a user, I want to be able to pick an answer from four different options